Apples and Art Studio Tour, 2017

 Margaret's Personal Artistic Statement

-I adore elegant pottery with graceful forms and free-flowing painted designs, and I admire the pottery decoration skills of the majolica artists.
-I love working with color, and enjoy making "happy pots".
+I adore elegant pottery with graceful forms and free-flowing painted designs, and I admire the pottery decoration skills of the Italian majolica artists.
+I love working with color and creating "happy pots".

 I find making original pots to be a never-ending challenge.
 I search various cultures and styles for inspiration, and this is seen in the large variety of styles shown in my work.

-I am always working to improve my pottery and decoration skills and each small step forward is very personally fulfilling.
+I am always working to improve my pottery and decoration skills and each small step forward is personally satisfying.

 My earliest experience in creating pottery was in South Australia where I was born and raised.
 As a young person, I took an evening course in pottery at the Mount Gambier Adult Education Center and from this experience I learned that I really enjoyed working with clay.
 I resolved that one day I would master the art of pottery.

-My serious pottery studies began eighteen years ago, and since that time I have continued to refine my pottery skills, both in working with the clay, and in painting designs on the pots.
-I have taken courses as an independent student in art schools and community centers, and attended workshops given by recognized artists.
+My serious pottery studies began nineteen years ago, and since that time I have continued to refine my work and skills, both in working with the clay, and in painting designs on the pots.
+I have taken courses as an independent student in art schools and community centers, and attended workshops by recognized artists.

 I am a member of the Claycrafters Pottery Guild in Pointe-Claire, Quebec, and I belong to a group studying advanced claywork at the Town of Mount Royal Pottery Studio in Montreal.